Indira Gandhi International Airport: Runways

-On 21 August 2008, the airport inaugurated its third runway, 11R/29L, costing 10 billion and 4430 m long.
+On 21 August 2008, the airport inaugurated its third runway, 11R/29L, costing ₹1,000 crore and 4430 m long.
 The runway has one of the world's longest paved threshold displacements of 1460 m.
 This, in turn decreases the available landing length on runway 29L to 2970 m.
-The runway increases the airport's capacity to handle up to 100 flights from the previous 45–60 flights per hour.
+The reason for the long threshold displacement is due to the presence of a 263 m high Shiv statue, which is located near runway 29L.
+The runway increased the airport's capacity to handle up to 100 flights from the previous 45–60 flights per hour.
 The new runway was opened for commercial operations on 25 September 2008 and gradually began full round-the-clock operations by the end of October of the same year.

-Since 2012, all three runways are operated simultaneously to handle traffic during day hours.
+Since 2012, all three runways were operated simultaneously to handle traffic during day hours.
 Only runways 11R/29L and 10/28 are operated during night (2300–0600 IST) hours with single runway landing restriction during westerly traffic flow that is rotated late night (0300 IST) and reversed weekly to distribute and mitigate night time landing noise over nearby residential areas.

-To cater for the demand of increasing air traffic, the master plan for the construction of a fourth parallel runway next to the existing runway 11R/29L has been cleared.
-It is expected to be completed by early 2023.
+To cater for the demand of increasing air traffic, the master plan for the construction of a fourth parallel runway next to the existing runway 11R/29L was cleared in 2017. along with the Eastern Cross Taxiways (ECT) - a pair of elevated parallel taxiways linking the northern part of the airport with the southern runways.
+It will be elevated as it will pass over the airport approach roads.
+It will be 2.1 km long and both the taxiways will be 44 m wide, with a 47 m wide gap separating the taxiways, making it capable of handling Airbus A380 and Boeing 747 type aircraft.
+It will help flights reducing duration to reach the southern runways from 9–10 minutes to only two minutes, as well as reducing pollution and traffic.
+The fourth runway and the ECT was inaugurated on 14 July 2023.

 Terminals

-IGI Airport serves as a major hub or a focus destination for several Indian carriers including Air India, Air India Regional, IndiGo, SpiceJet, GoAir, and Vistara.
+IGI Airport serves as a major hub or a focus destination for several Indian carriers including Air India, Alliance Air, IndiGo, and SpiceJet.
 Approximately 80 airlines serve this airport.
 At present, there are three actively scheduled passenger terminals, as well as a cargo terminal.

-Recently, Delhi Airport operator DIAL has introduced an e-boarding facility for passengers at all the three terminals of the airport, by which all boarding gates will have contactless e-boarding gates with boarding card scanners, which will allow passengers to flash their physical or e-boarding cards to verify flight details in order to proceed for security checks.
+In 2021, DIAL introduced an e-boarding facility for passengers at all the three terminals of the airport, by which all boarding gates will have contactless e-boarding gates with boarding card scanners, which will allow passengers to flash their physical or e-boarding cards to verify flight details in order to proceed for security checks.

-Domestic and international operations

 Terminal 3 is an integrated terminal used for both international and domestic flights.
-The Indian carriers operating international flights are Air India, IndiGo, SpiceJet, GoAir, and Vistara.
+The Indian carriers operating international flights are Air India, IndiGo, and SpiceJet.

-As far as domestic operations are concerned, Terminal 3 is used by Air India, AirAsia India, Vistara, and select flights of SpiceJet and IndiGo.
+The domestic side of Terminal 3 is used by Air India, Air India Express, and select flights of SpiceJet and IndiGo.

-GoAir and select flights of IndiGo use Terminal 2 for their domestic operations.
+Select flights of IndiGo use Terminal 2 for their domestic operations.